anupam-kumar-krishnan/Namaste-JavaScript/Ep.7 The Scope Chain, 🔥Scope & Lexical Environment.md

 - c() is lexically sitting inside a()
 - Where the code is physically present
 - Lexical Parent of c is a (because c is lexically inside a, that means it will get access of  lexical environment of a also)
+- Lexical Parent of a is null as a is in Global Execution Context whose Parent is null

 ## _How Scope and Lexical Environment works in JavaScript_